 Why would an agent work for only 2%?

-As a former real estate agent, I understand that accepting a 2% commission can be smart in certain situations, though it may not always be the ideal choice for all agents.
+As a former real estate agent, I understand that accepting a 2% commission can be smart in certain situations, though it may not always be the ideal choice for every agent.

 Yet, some scenarios still make sense for a listing agent to agree to a lower commission.